iron gate with moon and star of David

 In the 1970s and 1980s, the Magnes (est. 1962) actively shaped its collections beyond the scope of most Jewish museums in the United States.
 The museum’s founders skirted a then-prevailing approach that centered the Jewish experience on European history, arts, and aesthetics, and on the Ashkenazi world.
 They instead organized self-directed “rescue missions”: expeditions aimed at collecting the cultural heritage of vanishing Jewish communities worldwide, with a focus on Muslim lands.
 While more and more Jews left their historic homelands—as refugees escaping persecution and as immigrants seeking better living conditions—the very objects that they had been forced to leave behind or sell were brought to Berkeley.
 Museum staff and volunteers traveled across North Africa (most notably to Morocco, Tunisia, and Egypt), the Eastern Mediterranean (Greece and Turkey), Central Asia (Bukhara), and India, and also acquired objects from families that had immigrated to the United States from Iraq and Iran.
 The inclusion of material culture from the Muslim world makes the Magnes Collection of Jewish Art and Life a prime representative of the cultures of the global Jewish diaspora.

 Image at top: Ira Nowinski, Karaite synagogue, Cairo, Egypt, 1985.
 Gift of the artist.
-The Magnes Collection of Jewish Art and Life, UC Berkeley, 85.49.8 © Ira Nowinski/Stanford Libraries.
+Magnes Collection of Jewish Art and Life, UC Berkeley, 85.49.8 © Ira Nowinski/Stanford Libraries.

 Curator: